jjosh102/XtractXcel/README.md

 | ManyColumns_AttributeMapping         |  27.877 ms | 0.5434 ms | 0.5815 ms | 1444.4444 |  888.8889 |  222.2222 |  18.74 MB |
 | ManyColumns_ManualMapping            |  27.434 ms | 0.4533 ms | 0.4241 ms | 1444.4444 |  888.8889 |  222.2222 |  18.69 MB |

-Note: Using manual mapping with a class that already has attribute properties has little gain in terms of performance.
-Memory allocation is roughly similar for both approaches.
-Choose the approach that works best for your specific use case and code organization preferences.

 ## Why Use ExcelTransformLoad?
 If you're already using [ClosedXML](https://github.com/ClosedXML/ClosedXML) or similar libraries extensively, this one might not add much extra value.
 But if you're looking for a simple way to read an Excel file and load it into your objects without any hassle, this library is worth checking out!